-The best prenatal DHA supplement for your pregnancy is the one that provides the essential nutrients without a fishy flavor and no nasty burping.
+The best prenatal DHA is the one that provides the essential nutrients without a fishy flavor and no nasty burping.

 Consider what’s already in your cupboard.
 If you have a multivitamin or prenatal vitamin, have a quick look at the ingredients.
 Make sure you have the recommended amount of DHA.
 If not, it’s probably worth looking into getting a specific prenatal DHA supplement.

 EPA DHA Ratio